Unpaid Bonuses Litigation In Manhattan

 Highly paid professionals on Wall Street typically are paid a significant percentage of their annual compensation after the end of the year in which their services were rendered.
 When an employee resigns or is terminated before the end of the employer’s fiscal or calendar year, or before the time bonuses are actually paid (which may be as late as four months into the following year), employers frequently refuse to pay a bonus.
 Employees contend that the bonus was their right under a contract of employment.
 Employers argue that no employment contract existed, or maintain that they retained unfettered discretion to determine a bonus amount, which could be nothing.
 However, in New York, there are several common law and statutory grounds on which, based on the facts and circumstances, a terminated employee may be entitled to recover his or her unpaid bonuses, either proportionately or in full.
-At the Law Offices of David S. Rich, LLC, our labor and employment attorney has significant experience representing employees in the investment banking and financial services industries seeking to recover their unpaid bonuses.
+At the Law Offices of David S. Rich, LLC, our New York Unpaid Bonuses Litigation Attorney has significant experience representing employees in the investment banking and financial services industries seeking to recover their unpaid bonuses.

 Litigation And FINRA Arbitration Of Bonus Disputes